 - Mode of creation: It is created by an agreement between the partners however partnership registration is not a mandatory requirement under the Partnership Act.

 - Separate legal entity: A partnership firm has no separate legal existence.
-The partners and the firms are one and the same.
+The partners and the firms are the same.

 - Member’s liability: Members of the partnership firm will have joint and unlimited liability.